project-cdim/docs/getting-started/en/install/install.md

 ## 4. Start the Containers

-Execute the `install` script to build and start the containers.
+After configurations are set, use the `install` script to build and initialize the containers:

 ```sh
 ./install --up
 ```

+This will start the CDIM environment.
+Verify that all services are running correctly before proceeding.

 [Next step: Perform Initial Setup of CDIM](../setup/setup.md)